IRC bouncer

-A BNC (short for Bounced Network Connection) is a piece of software that is used to relay traffic and connections in computer networks, much like a proxy.
+An IRC bouncer, sometimes more generally called a Bounced Network Connection (BNC) is a piece of software that is used to relay traffic and connections in computer networks, much like a proxy.
 Using a BNC allows a user to hide the original source of the user's connection, providing privacy as well as the ability to route traffic through a specific location.
 A BNC can also be used to hide the true target to which a user connects.